DORIAN CRAWFORD, PSYD

 Prior to returning to graduate school for her doctorate in 2009, she worked as a therapist and clinical consultant in a variety of agencies serving individuals with developmental and cognitive disabilities.
 However, she found that her focus on helping those with significant needs, particularly around assessment, would require a more advanced degree.
 As a doctoral candidate, Dorian worked in the Cambridge Court Clinic, Juvenile Court Clinic and at North Shore Medical Center.
 While focusing on training in Neuropsychological Assessment at MassGeneral for Children, Neurodevelopmental Center, Dorian was able to realize her full fervor for testing and assessment.
 After that experience, she pursued a Postdoctoral Fellowship in neuropsychological assessment and testing.
 Ultimately, training led to the decision to go into private practice in neuropsychological testing and assessment.

-Over two decades of experience working in the mental health field forms the foundation of clinical expertise Dorian uses to offer the most comprehensive and clinically informed assessments possible.
+Almost three decades of experience working in the mental health field forms the foundation of clinical expertise Dorian uses to offer the most comprehensive and clinically informed assessments possible.
 Her background and years of practice mean she sees clients as people first, not just a set of data points.
 Everyone has a unique and profound story to tell, and her hope is that neuropsychological testing can help clarify and identify areas of strength and challenge.

 Her clinical interests include neuropsychological testing, disabilities and assessment, and specialized consultation on high-risk behaviors.